sminatos/FDModBiotCyl.jl/doc/manual_samples.md

-# Manual
+# Manual (/samples)
 This manual explains sample files in `/samples`.
 They solve Biot poroelastic equations using the finite-difference method in the cylindrical coordinate system with azimuthal symmetry.
 The solid phase assumes isotropic elasticity.
 Please note that the sample files will use additional packages for visualization.

 ## Structure of the sample files
-The sample files in `/samples` directory contain several sample codes for FDTD simulation.
+The sample files in `/samples` contain several sample codes for FDTD simulation.
 They all have the following structure.
 You can change values according to your simulation configuration.

 1. Setting `dt`, `T`, and PML thicknesses (`LPML_r` and `LPML_z`)
 2. Creating a model (material parameter distribution)
   - See `Material parameters` below for the necessary material parameters.
-  - Look at an example function, e.g., `makemodel_homogeneous_Elastic` for more details.
+  - Look at an example function, e.g., `makemodel_homogeneous_Elastic` in [./examples/homogeneous_Elastic.jl](examples/homogenous_Elastic.jl) for more details.
 3. Creating a source wavelet
   - `src_func`
 4. Defining a source location and its amplitude scaling factor